 To Apply, please submit an application by following this link.

-We develop programs that take place in community centers, libraries, schools and community sites in Washington, DC, Montgomery County, MD and Northern Virginia.
+We develop programs that take place in community centers, libraries, schools and community sites.
 The majority of our programs take place in the after-school hours of 3:00 – 7:00 PM, but some take place during school days, or on weekend days.
-Schedules are planned and discussed in advance, and are fixed.
+Schedules are set by your availability, in advance, and are fixed.
 There are substantial opportunities, for those that are interested, to work throughout the school year and during the Summer, working between 10-40 hours a week.

 - Must be adaptable, flexible, and enthusiastic while interacting with groups of elementary and middle school students in informal settings.